rohit5126/rohit5126/README.md

 ## 🔥 About Me

-💼 3+ years in Application & Production Support, specializing in incident management and real-time troubleshooting
+💼 3+ years in Application & **Production Support**, specializing in **incident management and real-time troubleshooting**
-🔍 Skilled in Linux, log analysis, debugging, and RCA
+🔍 Skilled in **Linux, log analysis, debugging, and RCA**
-⚡ Proven ability to handle high-impact production issues under pressure
+⚡ Proven ability to handle **high-impact production issues under pressure**
-🚀 Currently transitioning into DevOps Engineering, building expertise in CI/CD, automation, and cloud platforms
+🚀 Currently transitioning into **DevOps Engineering, building expertise in CI/CD, automation, and cloud platforms**

 ---